-Mayur M. Desai, PhD, MPH, is an Associate Professor of Epidemiology at the Yale School of Public Health, where he directs the one-year Advanced Professional MPH Program and teaches courses on epidemiologic research methods and data analysis.
-Professor Desai received both his MPH in health policy and his PhD in epidemiology from Yale University.
+Mayur M. Desai (he/him/his), PhD, MPH, is an Associate Professor of Epidemiology and the inaugural Associate Dean for Diversity, Equity, and Inclusion (DEI) at the Yale School of Public Health.
+Professor Desai received both his MPH in health policy and his PhD in epidemiology from Yale.
 He then served for two years as an Epidemic Intelligence Service (EIS) Officer at CDC’s National Center for Health Statistics, before returning to New Haven to join the Yale faculty.
-As a core faculty member in Yale’s National Clinician Scholars Program, he is responsible for coordinating the “Clinical and Health Services Research Methods” course and teaching the quantitative methods portion of the curriculum.
-Professor Desai’s research interests focus on:

 Education & Training

 - Epidemic Intelligence Service (EIS) OfficerCenters for Disease Control and Prevention (1999)